Coleman Law Firm of Jacksonville, FL.

 What should I consider in developing a long term care plan in Florida?

-As elder law attorneys, we assist many clients with the process of planning, applying for, and qualifying for Medicaid benefits in Florida for nursing home care (Medicare does not pay for nursing home care beyond a certain specified limit, usually about 100 days), and veterans benefits for nursing homes, to help pay for nursing home costs for loved ones who find skilled nursing home care a necessity.
-We are experienced elder law attorneys and thoroughly familiar with the Florida Medicaid eligibility requirements.
+Medicare does not pay for nursing home care beyond a certain specified limit, usually about 100 days.
+As elder law attorneys, we assist many clients with the process of planning, applying for, and qualifying for Florida Medicaid benefits and Veteran’s benefits to help pay for nursing home costs for loved ones who find skilled nursing home care a necessity.
+We are experienced elder law attorneys and thoroughly familiar with the Florida Medicaid and Veteran’s eligibility requirements.

-We also prepare and file the Florida Medicaid application, and the applications for VA benefits for nursing homes and assisted living facilities.
-In many cases, the assistance of a qualified Medicaid planning attorney or VA benefits and elder law attorney in Jacksonville, can help preserve substantial financial assets, including the Florida homestead, of the nursing home resident, and their spouse, through effective long term care planning.
-Residents of Florida should not sell or transfer their Florida homestead because of nursing home care without first consulting with an experienced elder law and medicaid planning attorney.
+We also prepare and file the Florida Medicaid application, and the Veteran’s benefits application for nursing homes and assisted living facilities.
+In many cases, the assistance of a qualified Medicaid planning attorney or VA benefits and elder law attorney in Jacksonville, can help preserve substantial financial assets of the nursing home resident, and the spouse, including the Florida homestead, through effective long term care planning.
+Residents of Florida should not sell or transfer their Florida homestead because of nursing home care without first consulting with an experienced elder law and Medicaid planning attorney.

-If you need a Medicaid planning elder law attorney in Jacksonville, Florida, please call us toll free at 866-510-9099, or email us at Info@TheColemanLawFirm,net.
+If you need a Medicaid planning or elder law attorney in Jacksonville, Florida, please call us toll free at 866-510-9099, or email us at Info@TheColemanLawFirm.com.

 How can I avoid being impoverished by the high cost of nursing home care?

 The rules of Medicaid planning in Jacksonville, and throughout Florida, may require the use of a qualified income trust, sometimes called a Miller trust or a QIT.
 Only Florida lawyers can legally draft a trust document in Florida.
-A Medicaid qualified income trust is a trust that is used to shield income above the level allowed by Florida Medicaid rules for eligibility for Medicaid benefits, so that the skilled nursing home resident is eligible to receive Medicaid benefits despite their income level exceeding the allowable income limit.
+A Medicaid qualified income trust is a trust that is used to shield income above the level allowed by Florida Medicaid rules for eligibility for Medicaid benefits, so that the skilled nursing home resident is eligible to receive Medicaid benefits despite having an income level that exceeds the allowable income limit.

-Often the first meaningful issue that an incapacitated elder person who has met the medical qualifications for Medicaid nursing home benefits will have is to find a nursing home in the Northeast Florida area with space for a resident who intends to use Medicaid as their payment for the nursing home care.
+Often the first meaningful issue that an incapacitated elder person who has met the medical qualifications for Medicaid nursing home benefits will have to face is finding a nursing home in the Northeast Florida area with space for a resident who intends to use Medicaid as the method of payment for the nursing home care.
 If you would like to receive our free Northeast Florida Nursing Home Guide, containing information about every nursing home in the Jacksonville and Northeast Florida area, please complete the request form found at this website.

-For more information or legal advice about from an elder law attorney, about Medicaid planning, Medicaid eligibility requirements, VA benefits, or applying for veterans benefits, or filing an application for Medicaid in Florida, please contact your Jacksonville elder law attorney at the Coleman Law Firm at (904) 448-1969 [toll free at 866-510-9099] or email us at Info@TheColemanLawFirm.net.
+For more information or legal advice from an elder law attorney about Medicaid planning, Medicaid eligibility requirements, VA benefits, or applying for veterans benefits, filing an application for Medicaid in Florida, please contact your Jacksonville elder law attorney at the Coleman Law Firm at (904) 448-1969 [toll free at 866-510-9099] or email us at Info@TheColemanLawFirm.com.

 What are some typical estate planning documents?